run-ai/docs/docs/Researcher/best-practices/convert-to-unattended.md

 ### Use CLI Templates

 Different run configurations may vary significantly and can be tedious to be written each time on the command-line.
-To make life easier, our CLI offers a way to template those configurations and use pre-configured configuration when submitting a Job.
+To make life easier, our CLI offers a way to template these configurations and use pre-configured configuration when submitting a Job.
 Please refer to [Configure Command-Line Interface Templates](../../Administrator/Researcher-Setup/template-config.md).

 ## Attached Files